My Demon Lover: Plot

 Denny is a young woman who has horrible luck with men.
 Her latest encounters have been particularly bad, so when she meets a homeless (and horny) street musician, Kaz, she thinks that she may have found a good man.
 Little does she know that Kaz was cursed by the mother of a young girl he was messing around with while he was in middle school.
 Whenever he becomes aroused he becomes a demon.

 When young women begin to die throughout the city, Kaz begins to wonder if he is "The Mangler" that is murdering them.
 His worries are compounded when Denny's friend Sonia, a psychic, receives a vision that seems to confirm his suspicions.
 The killer is ultimately revealed to be Charles, who kidnaps Denny.

-To save Denny, Kaz sleeps with Sonia to trigger his transformation.
+To save Denny, Kaz starts kissing Sonia to trigger his transformation.
 He then saves Denny and is cured of his curse, while Charles is defeated.